absolomb/absolomb.github.io/_posts/2018-01-16-UnderTheWire-Century.md

 WSManStackVersion              3.0
 PSRemotingProtocolVersion      2.3
 SerializationVersion           1.1.0.1

 ```
 The password is `10.0.14409.1012`

 ## Century 3

-The password for Century3 is the name of the built-in cmdlet that performs the wget like function within PowerShell PLUS the name of the file on the desktop.
+_The password for Century3 is the name of the built-in cmdlet that performs the wget like function within PowerShell PLUS the name of the file on the desktop._

+We grab the filename off the desktop.
+The wget equivalent in Powershell is `Invoke-WebRequest`.

 ```powershell

 PS C:\Users\century2\Documents> Get-ChildItem ..\desktop\